RedstoneWizard08/ultrabingo/maps.md

 This list will change over time.

-If you are the author of one of these maps, and wish for me to:
+If you are the author(s) of one of these maps, and wish for me to:
 - Update crediting information
 - Remove your map from the map pool used by the mod